spidernet-io/spiderpool/docs/usage/rdma-ib.md

 3. configure SR-IOV operator.

+    To enable the SR-IOV CNI on specific nodes, you need to apply the following command to label those nodes.
+This will allow the sriov-network-operator to install the components on the designated nodes.

+        kubectl label node $NodeName node-role.kubernetes.io/worker=""

     Use the following commands to look up the device information of infiniband card

         ~# lspci -nn | grep Infiniband